The purpose of this research was to investigate the gaming

 technologies into K-12 education.

-Von Elisabeth Hayes, Maryellen Ohrnberger im Text The Gamer Generation Teaches School This study explores preservice teachers’ current
+From Elisabeth Hayes, Maryellen Ohrnberger in the text The Gamer Generation Teaches School This study explores preservice teachers’ current

 and previous gaming practices, and the relationship of gaming to their